TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/routing-policies.md

 Replace `<net-id>` with your network's `NetID`.
 The `tenant-id` is optional and represents the tenant within the `NetID`.

 {{< note >}}
-To view the routing policy configured between you (the Forwarder) and The Things Network (the Home Network):
+To view the routing policy configured between you (the Forwarder) and The Things Stack Community Edition (the Home Network):

 ```bash
 $ ttn-lw-cli packetbroker home-networks policies get 000013 ttn